What Happens To Property In A Colorado Divorce?

-States take different approaches in determining to whom property belongs when it is acquired during marriage.
-Obviously, property that one acquired before marriage belongs to that person.
+States take different approaches in determining to whom the property belongs when it is acquired during the marriage.
+Obviously, the property that one acquired before marriage belongs to that person.

 Meanwhile, equitable distribution calculates who gets what based on a few factors, including:

 - The contribution of each spouse to the acquisition of the marital property, including the contribution of a spouse as a homemaker;

 - The value of the property set apart to each spouse;

 - The economic circumstances of each spouse at the time the property division becomes effective, including the desirability of awarding the family home or the right to live therein for a reasonable amount of time to the spouse who has greater custody of any children; and